 The original 1974-1982 Seattle Sounders logo represents a “submerged” name “Seattle Sounders” with a soccer ball instead of the letter “O” and waves that resemble the Seattle port.
 This graphical symbol was used again in 2003-2008 when Adrian Hanauer occupied Qwest Field.
 In 1983 the new owners made a rebranding.
 They made the logo white-and-blue and added the Space Needle.
 After the team was reborn in 1994, a killer whale was drawn instead of the building, which hit the ball with his head.

 After the team was revived in 1994, the team logo was adopted where the inscription Sounders and the place of the letter “O” were shown, a killer whale playing a soccer ball.

 In 2009 the Seattle Sounders logo was changed again.
 This was devoted to the moving of the club to MLS.
 The presentation took place on April 7, 2008, at the Space Needle.
 This place was chosen for a good reason: the famous sight was put in crosshairs again.
 The world-recognized symbol of Seattle was drawn inside a complex heraldic shield, which consists of two parts.
 The combination of elements means co-operation between the team owners, players, the town, and supporters.

 The color scheme of the Seattle Sounders logo is also symbolic.
 Blue (Sounder Blue) symbolizes the water around the town, in particular, Puget Sound.
 Green (Rave Green) refers to the forests in the north-west of the Pacific.
-The dark grey outlines are related to Cascade Range Mountains east from Seattle.
+The dark grey outlines are related to the Cascade Range Mountains east of Seattle.
 The words “Seattle Sounders FC” have the same color.
 It was printed inside a curved white rectangle across the Seattle Sounders logo and had short serifs on letters “U,” “D,” “E,” “R,” and “F.”